Apillon/sdk/packages/cli/README.md

 ## Requirements

 To be able to use Apillon CLI, you must register an account at [Apillon.io](https://app.apillon.io), create a project and generate an API key with appropriate permissions.
+Also Node.js (version 16 or later) is required.

 ## Installation